zetxqx/gateway-api-inference-extension/site-src/_includes/prereqs.md

 A cluster with:

+- Support for one of the three most recent Kubernetes minor [releases](https://kubernetes.io/releases/).
 - Support for services of type `LoadBalancer`.
 For kind clusters, follow [this guide](https://kind.sigs.k8s.io/docs/user/loadbalancer) to get services of type LoadBalancer working.
 - Support for [sidecar containers](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/) (enabled by default since Kubernetes v1.29)